socrata/dev.socrata.com/docs/filtering.md

 If you include additional filter parameters, the filters will be combined using a boolean `AND`.
 For example, the following filters for a `source` of "pr" and a `region` of "Virgin Islands region":

-{% include tryit.html domain='soda.demo.socrata.com' path='/resource/6yvf-kk3n.json' args='region=Virgin Islands region&amp;source=pr' %}
+{% include tryit.html domain='soda.demo.socrata.com' path='/resource/6yvf-kk3n.json' args='source=pr&amp;region=Virgin Islands region' %}